Mighty Five National Park Itinerary | A Guide to Utah's National Parks

-Seven day itinerary to explore the the four corner states including the Mighty Five National Parks, Monuments and scenic views.
+Seven day itinerary to explore the the four corner states including the Mighty Five National Parks, Monuments and scenic views in Utah, Colorado, and Arizona.

 I was watching TV and a commercial came on beckoning me to visit Utah.
 The commercial heightened all expectation for what Utah can offer.
 It took me through a tour of all the national parks on horseback, from behind a mountain bike, hiking up a mountain before sunrise and beneath one of the darkest starlit skies.
 It was so influencing that I bought two plane tickets right on the spot.